birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

    5. The program runs on $50$ cores, however, if you want to reduce the number of cores, then use any text editor to open `Centrality Computation/main.sh` and update the `cores` variable with the number of cores you want to use.

-      -  **Important Note:** Please ensure the number of cores (`cores`) you are using is a factor of the number of bootstrapped coexpression networks (`B`) you are computing.
+      -  **Important Note:** Please ensure the number of cores (`cores`) you are using should be a factor of the number of bootstrapped coexpression networks (`B`) you are computing.

 4. **Computation of the metric values.**

-   1. [Optional] Use any text editor to open `Validation Analysis/gene ordering.py` to generate a random ordering of the genes and modify as given below.
+   1. [Optional] Use any text editor to open `Validation Analysis/gene ordering.py` to generate a random ordering of the genes as mentioned in 3.

    2. Use any text editor to open `Validation Analysis/rankings.py`